Well, I couldn’t give you a stellar, no-fail pie crust and leave you without an actual pie to try it out with could I?

 - 1 cup all-purpose flour

 - 1/4 cup packed light or dark brown sugar

 - 8 tablespoons (1 stick) cold butter, cut into small pieces

 - Make the pie crust according to directions, roll it out into a 9-inch pie plate and refrigerate for at least 30 minutes before filling with the apples.

 - Preheat the oven to 375 degrees F. Peel, core and slice all the apples to about 1/4-inch thick.
 It doesn't have to be exact - just try to get them all about the same thickness so the apples cook evenly.

-- Toss the apples in a bowl with the lemon juice, sugar, and cinnamon.
+- Toss the apples in a bowl with the lemon juice, sugar, and cinnamon, then stir in the sour cream, if using.
 Scoop the apple mixture into the chilled crust.

 - In a medium bowl, whisk together the flour, sugar, and cinnamon.
 Add the butter pieces and cut in with a fork, your fingers or a pastry blender until the mixture is coarsely combined and makes a streusel-like consistency.